64kramsystem/personal_notes/topics/assembly_6502.md

 - `ROL`, `ROR`           : ROtate Left/Right through carry

 - `INC`, `INX`, `INY` : Increment address/X/Y; doesn't support A; flags: ZN
-- `ADC`               : ADd accumulator with Carry
+- `ADC`               : ADd accumulator with Carry; WATCH OUT!!!
+C is set when the sum is > 255, and viceversa
-- `SBC`               : SuBtraCt accumulator with Carry; WATCH OUT !!!!
-If the C is set, it counts as 0, if it's clear, it counts as 1 !!!!
+- `SBC`               : SuBtraCt accumulator with Carry; WATCH OUT!!!
+If the C is set, it counts as 0, and viceversa WATCH OUT!!!
+C is set if the result (A - M) is >= 0, and viceversa

 - `BRK`               : Trigger a non-maskable interrupt; see machine memory map for the IV